yale-mgt-656/mgt656-madlibs/README.md

 ```

 You can use the command `nano` to create and edit files.

+For example `nano pos/verbs/my-new-file.js` will create the file `my-new-file.js` in the directory `pos/verbs`.

 **8) Commit your changes and share them**
 First, take a look at the status of your work